qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 9_ Subroutines and Control Abstraction.md

 **DESIGN & IMPLEMENTATION**

-## 9.1 Hints and directives

-The inline keyword in C and C++ suggests but does not require that the compiler expand the subroutine in-line.
+9.1 Hints and directives The inline keyword in C and C++ suggests but does not require that the compiler expand the subroutine in-line.
 A conventional implementation may be used when inline has been speciﬁed—or an in-line implementation when inline has* not* been speciﬁed—if the compiler has reason to believe that this will result in better code.
 (In both languages, the inline keyword also has an impact on the rules regarding separate compilation.
 In particular, to facilitate their inclusion in header ﬁles, inline functions are allowed to have multiple deﬁnitions.
 C++ says all the deﬁnitions must be the same; in C, the choice among them is explicitly unspeciﬁed.)
 In effect, the inclusion of hints like inline in a programming language represents an acknowledgment that advice from the expert programmer may sometimes be useful with current compiler technology, but that this may change in the future.
 By contrast, the use of pointer arithmetic in place of array subscripts, as discussed in Sidebar 8.8, is more of a* directive* than a hint, and may complicate the generation of high-quality code from legacy programs.

 calls but also (one level of) the two calls within the true subroutine version, only a quarter of the original dynamic calls will remain. ■

-## 3CHECK YOUR UNDERSTANDING

-*
+3**CHECK YOUR UNDERSTANDING** 1.
 What is a subroutine* calling sequence*?
 What does it do?
 What is meant by the subroutine* prologue* and* epilogue*?
-  2.
-  How do calling sequences typically differ in older (CISC) and newer (RISC) instruction sets?
+2. How do calling sequences typically differ in older (CISC) and newer (RISC) instruction sets?
+3. Describe how to maintain the* static chain* during a subroutine call.
-  3.
-  Describe how to maintain the* static chain* during a subroutine call.

 *
   What is a* display*?
 How does it differ from a static chain?
   5.